On the Sum Neccesary to Ensure that a Degree Sequence is Potentially H-Graphic: Conclusion

 \section{Conclusion}

-Having determined the asymptotic value of the potential function for general $H$, it may be of interest to study the structure of those $n$-term graphic sequences that are not potentially $H$-graphic, but whose sum is close to $\sigma(H,n)$.
+Having determined the asymptotic value of the potential function for general $H$, a natural next step is to study the structure of those $n$-term graphic sequences that are not potentially $H$-graphic, but whose sum is close to $\sigma(H,n)$.
 This line of inquiry would be related to recent work of Chudnovsky and Seymour \cite{CS}, which for an arbitrary graphic sequence $\pi$ gives a partial structural characterization of those graphic sequences $\pi'$ for which no realization of $\pi'$ contains {\it any} realization of $\pi$ as an {\it induced} subgraph.
+The first stage of this investigation appears in \cite{EFMW}.\\

+{\bf Acknowledgement:} The authors would like to acknowledge the detailed and extremely helpful efforts of an anonymous referee whose suggestions have greatly improved the clarity and presentation of this paper.